 Additionally, the test itself is very dependent on the person taking the test.

-For these reasons, testing people who are not symptomatic or who do not have a good exposure history has a very high false positive and false negative rate.
+For these reasons, testing people who are not symptomatic or who do not have a good exposure history has a very high false-positive and false-negative rates.
 Unlike some other diseases, screening completely asymptomatic people is not helpful.